 National Coach Museum exterior in Lisbon, Portugal, showcasing modern architecture.

-The museum proudly showcases an extensive assortment of royal vehicles spanning the 19th, 18th, and 17th centuries, constituting one of the most exceptional collections of its kind.
-Explore the historical modes of travel for the Portuguese and nobility from other European courts, including the grandeur of Philip II's traveling coach and the monumental carriages that played a role in Portugal's splendid embassy to the Pope.
+The National Coach Museum Entry Tickets offer a glimpse into an extensive assortment of royal vehicles from the 19th, 18th, and 17th centuries.
+This collection is among the most exceptional in existence, featuring historical modes of travel for both Portuguese royalty and European nobility.
+Visitors can marvel at Philip II's traveling coach and monumental carriages that were part of Portugal’s grand embassy to the Pope.

-Located near the Tag River in Lisbon's west, the museum exhibit center is housed in the former Royal Palace of Belém, which today serves as the official residence of the President of the Republic.
-Glance over the carriage history with the help of 7 interactive screens and 11 passive screens in the Museum.
-You'll be fascinated by learning all the valuable information about the premier collection with the help of two large projections.
+Situated near the Tag River in Lisbon's west, this museum is housed within the former Royal Palace of Belém, now serving as the official residence for the President of the Republic.
+The exhibit center includes 7 interactive screens and 11 passive ones to enhance your understanding of carriage history.
+Two large projections further enrich the experience by providing valuable insights into Portugal’s premier collection.

 Visitors viewing a historic coach at the National Coach Museum.